 Here’s the video and look out for the next post in the “Dr Popkins Method?” series…All about how I learned Russian.

 If you’re keen to find out more about Welsh, my good friend and fellow Welsh-learner Kerstin Cable explores in her “Dabbler’s Guide to Welsh”.
 It’s a great value taster of what to expect if you dive in to Welsh.
-Check out her info and enrolment page through here: Kerstin’s “Dabbler’s Guide”.
+Check out her info and enrolment page here: Kerstin’s “Dabbler’s Guide”.